vercel/next.js/examples/with-cypress-typescript/README.md

-# TypeScript Next.js example
+# Cypress + TypeScript Next.js example

-This is a really simple project that shows the usage of Next.js with TypeScript + Cypress.
+This is a really simple project that shows the usage of Next.js with TypeScript + [Cypress](https://cypress.io).

 ## Deploy your own